aviisekh/agusmakmun.github.io/_posts/2020-07-08-breaking-down-schema-based-multitenancy.md

----
-layout: post
-title:  "Breaking down schema based multitenancy"
-date:   2020-07-08 10:38:10 +0545
-categories: [ruby, ror, postgresql, multitenancy, apartment, acts_as_tenant]
----

 ### Background
 We had a SAAS platform built in Ruby on Rails, where multiple vendors could setup their account and provide their services to their own customers.
-So basically, the SAAS vendor himself will be responsible to manage their customers and their services.
+And the SAAS vendor himself will be responsible to manage their customers and their services.
 So there was a need of proper isolation of the data of various vendors that provide service through our platform.

 This whole architecture was supported by the postgres schemas, where we create a separate schema for the separate vendor and that schema contains all the necessary tables.
 We used the very popular gem **apartment gem** to support the schema switching and handling the migrations.

-But in the due run, we were facing various problems with this architecure, and the major one was sharing the data across various tenants.
+But in the due run, we faced various problems with this architecure, and the major one was sharing the data across various tenants.
 If you want to explore more issues with this architecture and with using apartment gem, here is the link below:

 [Journey with apartment!](https://influitive.io/our-multi-tenancy-journey-with-postgres-schemas-and-apartment-6ecda151a21f)